 All non-uniformed staff of the Authority have the right to join the Local Government Pension Scheme (LGPS), which South Tyneside Metropolitan Council administers on behalf of all of the Tyne and Wear local authorities and other admitted bodies.
-The scheme is classified as a Defined Benefit Scheme based on final pensionable pay and as such must comply with IAS19.
-This requires the Authority to disclose certain information concerning assets, liabilities, income and expenditure related to the LGPS for its employees.
+The scheme is a funded, defined benefit plan, the rules of which are set out in The Local Government Pension Scheme Regulations 2013 and The Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014.